sanketh-sg/fullstack-uni-helsinki/part3/README.md

 Since the backend is not expected to be visible to the public in the production environment, it may make more sense to only enable cors from a specific origin (e.g. the front end).

 Running on --> https://phonebook-app-ox3y.onrender.com/

+To make Express show static content, the page index.html and the JavaScript, etc., it fetches, we need a built-in middleware from Express called static. whenever Express gets an HTTP GET request it will first check if the dist directory contains a file corresponding to the request's address.
+If a correct file is found, Express will return it.

+Now HTTP GET requests to the address www.serversaddress.com/index.html or www.serversaddress.com will show the React frontend.
+GET requests to the address www.serversaddress.com/api/notes will be handled by the backend code.

+Because of our situation, both the frontend and the backend are at the same address, we can declare baseUrl as a relative URL.

+Mongoose could be described as an object document mapper (ODM), and saving JavaScript objects as Mongo documents is straightforward with this library.